waaziz/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Positive anything is better than negative nothing
+Positive anything is better than negative nothin

+tack